openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

 .. figure:: figures/starlingx-deployment-options-dedicated-storage.png
    :scale: 50%
-   :alt: Dedicated Storage Deployment Configuration
+   :alt: Dedicated Storage deployment configuration

-   *Dedicated Storage Deployment Configuration*
+   *Dedicated Storage deployment configuration*

 Cloud with Dedicated Storage includes:

-- 2x Node HA Controller Cluster with HA Services running across the Controller Nodes in either Active/Active or Active/Standby mode.
+- 2x node HA controller cluster with HA services running across the controller nodes in either active/active or active/standby mode.
-- Pool of up to 100 Compute Nodes for hosting virtual machines and virtual networks.
+- Pool of up to 100 compute nodes for hosting virtual machines and virtual networks.
-- 2-9x Node HA CEPH Storage Cluster for hosting virtual volumes, images, and object storage that supports a replication factor of 2 or 3.
+- 2-9x node HA CEPH storage cluster for hosting virtual volumes, images, and object storage that supports a replication factor of 2 or 3.

-  Storage Nodes are deployed in replication groups of 2 or 3.
+  Storage nodes are deployed in replication groups of 2 or 3.
 Replication of objects is done strictly within the replication group.

-  Supports up to 4 groups of 2x Storage Nodes, or up to 3 groups of 3x Storage Nodes.
+  Supports up to 4 groups of 2x storage nodes, or up to 3 groups of 3x storage nodes.

 -----------------------------------
-Preparing Dedicated Storage Servers
+Preparing dedicated storage servers
 -----------------------------------

 **********
-Bare Metal
+Bare metal
 **********

 Required Servers: